-Default value True Description Specifies whether F9 performs an Axiom refresh in addition to calculating the workbook.
+Default value Description True Specifies whether the Open Plan Files dialog is limited to opening a single plan file at a time (True/False).
+The intent of this setting is to prevent end users from accidentally or intentionally opening many plan files at once, which may take a long time to open and tie up the application in the meantime.
+If your system has smaller plan files and you want to allow end users to open multiple plan files at once, you can change this setting to False.
+MapF9ToAxiom Default value Description True Specifies whether F9 performs an Axiom refresh in addition to calculating the workbook.
 By default, F9 will refresh all sheets in the workbook, and Shift+F9 will refresh the current sheet.
 If disabled, then the native F9 behavior of the Microsoft Excel version or the Windows Client applies.
 MaxAQRows Default value 10000 Description Defines the maximum number of rows to return for an Axiom query.
 This setting is intended to prevent users from accidentally bringing in an extremely large number of rows, potentially resulting in excessive processing times or system errors.
 If the number of rows in the query exceeds the MaxAQRows setting, the user is warned of this and asked if they want to continue.
 NOTES: The only user options are to cancel the query or continue with the full number of rows.
 This setting defines the threshold for the warning, it does not limit the query to the specified number of rows.
 The warning only applies when users manually refresh Axiom queries.
 If the query is processed by Scheduler, then processing will fail if the query exceeds the threshold.